- 3.01: Scope and Application

 Local Inspector.
 The Inspector of plumbing and gas fitting who is appointed by the building inspector, board of health, or mayor of each city and town in the Commonwealth pursuant to M.G.L. c.
 142, §§ 11 and 12 and who administers and enforces the provisions of 248 CMR 3.00 through 10.00.
 For purposes of these regulations, Assistant, Alternate, or Deputy Inspectors shall also be deemed Local Inspectors.

 Permit.
 A written notice that the Inspector grants to a plumber or gas fitter to commence work on a given installation.
 The Permit may contain limitations and conditions of the work to be performed.
-The uniform permit application form approved by the Board may be considered a permit after issuance by the inspector having jurisdiction.
+The uniform permit application form approved by the Board may be considered a Permit after issuance by the Inspector.

 Principal.
 A licensed master plumber or master gas fitter who is in charge of the plumbing and/or gas-fitting operations of a business entity subject to licensure under 248 CMR 3.00.
 For purposes of these regulations, a principal need not have an ownership interest in the business entity.